-When you use VNC Viewer to connect to a remote computer for the first time, you are prompted to enter a password.
-This password authenticates you to VNC Server, the program running on the remote computer.
+When you use VNC Viewer to connect to a remote computer for the first time, you are prompted to enter a username and password.
+This authenticates you to VNC Server, the program running on the remote computer.

-Note: You can subsequently choose to remember this password so you don't have to enter it each time you connect.
+Note: You can subsequently choose to remember the password so you don't have to enter it each time you connect.

 Professional or Enterprise subscription

-By default, you must enter the Active Directory or system username and password you usually use to log in to your desktop on the remote computer.
+By default, you must enter the local system (or domain/Active Directory) username and password you usually use to log in to your desktop on the remote computer.
 If you've forgotten your system credentials, you will need to speak to your IT manager.

 Administrators under Windows,

 admin group under Linux and Mac).
 You can register other user accounts and groups with VNC Server to enable those users to connect using their own system credentials, and additionally set session permissions.

 You must enter the password you specified when you installed VNC Server on the remote computer.